Minds On

 Consolidation

-Review your ideas in your graphic organizer from the beginning of this learning activity.
-Now that you have completed all the tasks, complete the rest of the organizer.
+Review your ideas in your KWL chart graphic organizer from the Minds On section.
+Now that you have reached the end of this learning activity, complete the rest of the organizer.

 Questions to consider: